Last Updated on July 3, 2021 by Grow with Bovees

-Do not prune rhododendrons during the spring or summer months as the rhododendron will still be producing flowers, blooms, and new growth.
+Do not prune rhododendrons during the spring or summer months as the rhododendron will still be producing a few flowers and new growth.
 You will need to wait until the first frost of fall has occurred, with late winter being the best time to prune.

 How to Prune Rhododendrons